jsmorph/plax/doc/manual.md

 		By default, only the payload is matched.
 If `target` is "message", then matching is performed against
-       	`{"Topic":TOPIC,"Payload":PAYLOAD}` which allows matching
+       	`{"Topic":TOPIC,"Payload":PAYLOAD,"ReceivedAt:"YYYY-MM-DDTHH:MM:SS.SSSSZ"}`
-       	based on the topic of in-bound messages.
+       	which allows matching based on the topic of in-bound messages.

 	1. `guard`: <a href="https://en.wikipedia.org/wiki/Guard_(computer_science)">Guard</a>
 	    is optional Javascript that should return a boolean to